How do I know how much house I can afford?

 - Closing Costs: Costs associated with processing paperwork to purchase or refinance a house.

 FHA Streamline refinances allow a current FHA borrower to refinance to a lower rate on their mortgage with very little qualifying.
 No appraisal is required, and generally the borrower must simply meet a minimum credit score requirement of 580 and prove that they are still employed.
 FHA guidelines actually allow for a borrower to refinance with neither of these criteria placed upon them, but most banks will not do the loan without them.
 Interest rates are currently VERY favorable for FHA Streamline borrowers, making this a very attractive and low-stress option.

 How do VA Streamline refinances work?

-VA Streamline refinances are a great option for current VA borrowers.
+VA Streamline refinances are a great option for badass Rockstar Veterans.
 These loans allow you to refinance your home with no appraisal to a lower interest rate, and very simple qualification criteria.
-Contact The Perpetual for more information on these!
-Interest rates are currently VERY favorable for these, making them a very attractive and low-cost option for clients.

 How does the Perpetual's "The Real Rockstars" program for First Responders, Medical Professionals and Educators work?